Olyray/PodSnipsAPI/README.md

 This is an API that lets you get snippets for podcasts.
-This is a new branch.
+This is a new.